Overview

 Examples:

-To find tasks that contain the word oral
+To find tasks that contain the word oral, assign, or tut in their description,

 you can type in the following command: